Are Biological Systems More Intelligent Than Artificial Intelligence?: Cancer-Like Failure Modes

-We have proposed and explored some advantages of delegation in terms of multilayer-causal-learning.
+I have explored some advantages of bio-mimetic distribution and delegation.
 Are there disadvantages?
-Do such systems also inherit the flaws of biological systems?
-Yes, they inherit a state analogous to cancer.
-In a biological system, when cells are isolated from the informational structure of their collective (i.e. an organ), they lose their high level identity.
-When that happens, they independently pursue their own lower level goals \cite{levin2021,davies2011}.
+Yes.
+A state analogous to cancer exists for distributed systems with insufficient delegation in adverse conditions.
+Some have argued cancer is a loss of collective identity \cite{levin2021,davies2011}.
+In a biological system, when cells are isolated from the informational structure of their collective, they lose their high level identity.
+When that happens, they independently pursue their own lower level goals.
 They revert to primitive transcriptional behaviour, while the collective of which they were formerly part continues on without them.
 They escape from immune control mechanisms by becoming \textit{less} differentiated, and closer to embryonic states.
-This is what is commonly known as cancer.

-In the context of our formalism, a state analogous to cancer occurs when a system is `over-constrained' so that no collective policy exists, while the capacity for independent action remains.
+In the context of my formalism, a state analogous to cancer occurs when a system is `over-constrained' so that no collective policy exists, while the capacity for independent action remains.
 For example, assume a collective represented by a task.
-Adverse environmental conditions are represented as a task for which fewer correct policies exist than than less adverse environmental conditions.
-Other factors such as top down control can limit adaptability, and thus the number of correct policies which exist.
-If the constraints are too tight, then no correct policies will exist and collective's identity will be lost.
+Adverse environmental conditions are represented as a task for which fewer correct policies exist than less adverse environmental conditions.
+Likewise excessive top down control can limit adaptability, and thus the number of correct policies which exist.
+If the constraints are too tight, then no correct policies will exist and the collective's identity will be lost.